-In her spare time, Vicki teaches CPR, Defibrillators, and First Aid for the American Heart Association.
-She has been riding her own motorcycle since 1987 years and has completed the MSF’s Experienced Rider Course.
+In her spare time, Vicki teaches CPR, Defibrillators, and First Aid for the American Heart Association and the American Red Cross.
+She has a website, CPR-1stAid, where she sells Emergency related supplies for motorcyclists.

 Minnetonka, MN – Chris began his career in the information processing industry.
 His global executive business experience includes companies in start-up, turnaround and Fortune 200.
 Chris served on the Board of Directors of nine industry associations, and currently on two for-profit businesses.

 Chris graduated cum laude with a double major from Macalester College in St. Paul, Minnesota, earned a Masters in Business Administration from Willamette University, Salem, Oregon.
 He completed the Babson Executive Management Program in Boston, Massachusetts, and the Georgetown University Executive Marketing Program in Washington D.C.
 Chris is a member of the Patriot Guard, a Safety Officer, and a Road Captain for local HOG chapters.
 Chris is the Captain for the New Glory Flag Bike Team.

 Contact Chris at: chris at roadguardians.org

 Senator Wayne Allard, DVM has served 26 years in elected office.
 Dr. Allard served 8 years in the Colorado State Senate, 6 years in the U.S. House of Representatives and 12 years in the U.S. Senate.
 Currently, he is Vice President of Government Relations for the American Motorcyclist Association (AMA).
 Prior to his election to the U.S. House of Representatives Dr. Allard had his own veterinary practice in Loveland, Colorado specializing in companion animals and had served as part-time health officer for the city.
 During his time in private practice he was Chairman of the Loveland Chamber of Commerce Legislative Affairs Committee and Chair of the Larimer County Board of Health.